Überlingen: History

-The history of Überlingen dates back to Roman times, but a variety of settlements pre-dated Roman occupation.
-Stone age settlements, discovered along the shoreline of Lake Constance, document that the lake supported several dozen thriving communities of 50–100 individuals.
-These settlements fall under the category of the Hallstatt culture, and their habits, dress, and diet has been illuminated through the excavation of archaeological sites, such as a major site in Hallstadt, Austria, excavated in the mid-to late 19th century.
+The history of Überlingen dates back to Roman times, but a variety of settlements antedated Roman occupation.
+Stone Age settlements, discovered along the shoreline of Lake Constance, document that the lake supported several dozen thriving communities of 50–100 individuals.
+These settlements fall under the category of the Hallstatt culture, and their habits, dress, and diet have been illuminated through the excavation of archaeological sites, such as a major site in Hallstatt, Austria, excavated in the mid- to late 19th century.

-Similar sites, although smaller, have been found in vicinity of Überlingen: a site near Hödingen, another near Dettingen, by Constance, and a major site near the village of Unteruhldingen, where there is now an open air archaeological museum.
+Similar sites, although smaller, have been found in vicinity of Überlingen - a site near Hödingen, another near Dettingen, by Constance, and a major site near the village of Unteruhldingen, where there is now an open air archaeological museum.

 The dead were either burned, or buried in mounds or flat graves; women wore jewelry made of bronze or gold, especially earrings.
-Tools uncovered in archeological excavation suggest that these communities engaged in a combination of hunting, fishing and agriculture.
+Tools uncovered in archeological excavation suggest that these communities engaged in a combination of hunting, fishing, and agriculture.